CASH v. DAU

 Here is total segment matches using minimum segment size = 7 cM.

-- With this metric, the Baronets theory looks even better.
+- With this metric, the Baronets theory continues to look good.

 -

-7 cM table for the Letitia theory, which is much weaker.
+7 cM table for the Letitia theory, which remains much weaker.

 We now take a wider look at the data by showing for every match, what is the largest segment.